LDSSA/heroku-model-deploy/README.md

 1. We provided a prediction of 0.092 probability of survival
 1. We found out later that the person didn't survive

+## Deploy to Heroku

+It's cool and all that we can run the servers on our own machines.
+However, it doesn't do much good in terms of making the model available to the rest of the world.
+All this `localhost` stuff doesn't help anybody that's not typing on your local machine.

+So all the work

 ## Development

 To run it locally, create a virtual environment